 - A trade mark cannot consist of a State emblem of Ireland or any insignia that closely resembles such emblem, for example, ‘Taoiseach’, ‘Dáil Éireann’, the national flag or a representation of it, or the seal of the President.

 All the lawyers at Briffa’s Irish office are experts in trade mark law and offer a free consultation to advise you on the best way to proceed.
-Feel free to get in contact to arrange a consultation to determine whether a word mark or a logo/figurative mark is registrable in Ireland or the EU.
+Feel free to get in contact to arrange a consultation to determine whether a word mark or a logo/figurative mark can be registered in Ireland or the EU.
 Just email, call or fill in a contact form to book a free consultation meeting.